influxdata/docs-v2/content/influxdb/clustered/admin/users/remove.md

 {{% note %}}
 After you complete step 1 above, the removed user no longer has administrative access to your InfluxDB cluster.
-However, they should still be removed from your `AppInstance` resource.
+However, you should still remove them from your `AppInstance` resource.
 {{% /note %}}